Violin Concerto No. 1 (Mozart)

 Wolfgang Amadeus Mozart's Violin Concerto No. 1 in B♭ major, K. 207, once was supposed to have been composed in 1775 (when Mozart was 19), along with his other four violin concertos.
 However, analysis of handwriting and the manuscript paper on which the concerto was written suggest that the date of composition might have been 1773, specifically with a completion date of April 1773.
+If this date is correct, the concerto is likely to be Mozart's first original concerto.
 It exhibits the usual fast–slow–fast structure that was predominant for solo concertos of the late eighteenth century.

+The musicologist Wolfgang Plath, after critically analysing the autograph score of all five of Mozart's violin concertos, discovered that the last two digits of the date on each had been tampered with.
+According to Plath, all dates were altered to read 1780 at some point, and subsequently changed back to 1775 later.
+Using evidence displayed in the handwriting and watermarks, Plath argued that the latter date was most likely correct for the last four concertos, but he refuted the claim of K. 207 being written in the same year; he proposed that the work, instead, originally bore a date of 1773.

+The reason for the composition of the violin concertos is generally uncertain, although it is evident that the composer performed them in public on several occasions.
+Contrary to the erroneous statement that implies otherwise, they could not have been written for Antonio Brunetti, the concertmaster of the Salzburg court orchestra, due to the fact that (as observed by Zaslaw) the violinist only assumed the post in 1776.